Bełchatów Power Station: Local and large scale pollution

+harmful particulate matter, PAHs, as well as heavy metals carried in the coal.

+In the case of mercury, heavy metals are emitted in gaseous form; other heavy metals (such as the carcinogens lead, cadmium, and nickel) are contained in the particulate matter.

 Carbon dioxide emissions

 Bełchatów is the fifth largest coal-fired power plant in the world.
 According to estimates, in 2018, it emitted 37.6 million tons of carbon dioxide, more than any other power station, with relative emissions estimated at 1.756 kg per kWh.
 The plant releases more carbon dioxide each year than the entirety of Switzerland.

 In order to reduce CO_{2} emissions, PGE sought to introduce carbon capture and storage technology.
 In 2008, it signed a memorandum of understanding with Alstom, according to which Alstom would design and construct a pilot carbon capture plant at Unit 12 by mid-2011.
 A larger carbon capture plant was to be integrated with the new 858 MW unit by 2015.
 The project failed to receive a European Commission grant for €180 million from the European Energy Programme for Recovery, and was cancelled in 2013.

 Future

 In September 2020, the District Court in Łódź ordered settlement talks between PGE GiEK and ClientEarth regarding the reduction of the environmental and climate impact of the Bełchatów Power Plant.

 On October 19, 2020, PGE Polska Grupa Energetyczna published the Group's new strategy for the decade running up to 2030 with an outlook to 2050.
 The company presented the Group's transition and decarbonisation plan and announced the goal of achieving climate neutrality by 2050.

 The PGE project "Just transformation of the Bełchatów complex" initially consists of photovoltaic farms, wind farms, and a thermal waste treatment installation with energy recovery; it would be the first stage in the process of regional transition towards carbon neutrality.

 In June 2021, local authorities published a plan for public consultation that would see the plant decommissioned by 2036, with support from the Just Transition fund.

+Since Russia has begun its invasion of Ukraine in February 2022, fossile energies have become more expensive.
+Electricity produced by Wind turbines or Solar power has become cheaper.